opencv/opencv/modules/ml/doc/decision_trees.rst

 -----------------
 Returns used train data of the decision tree.

-.. ocv:function:: const CvDTreeTrainData* CvDTree::get_data() const
+.. ocv:cfunction:: const CvDTreeTrainData* CvDTree::get_data() const

 Example: building a tree for classifying mushrooms.
 See the ``mushroom.cpp`` sample that demonstrates how to build and use the decision tree.